 Peripheral nerve blocks can be quick, simple and inexpensive to perform.
 Despite this, the veterinary profession still relatively under-uses local anaesthetics.

-This course will cover how and when to use common peripheral nerve blocks in the limbs and head in dogs and cats.
-Starting with theory lectures before moving onto canine cadaver based practical sessions allowing delegates the opportunity to apply the theory learned, develop their practical skills and gain confidence in these procedures.
-There will also be some case-based discussion and an opportunity for delegates to discuss their own experiences.
+This learning series covers how and when to use common peripheral nerve blocks in the limbs and head in dogs and cats.
+Starting with theory lectures before moving onto canine cadaver-based practical demonstrations.

 Topics covered include: